MTI TEK

 You can use border shortcut if you want to define specific values for each side for the border-width, border-style, and border-color.

-The shortcut has the following syntax: border: < border-width> <border-style> <border-color>;
+The shortcut has the following syntax: border: <border-width> <border-style> <border-color>;

-3. Margin style
+3. Margin properties

 You can use margin-top, margin-right, margin-bottom, and/or margin-left to define specific values for each side.